talinbansal/talinbansal/README.md

 Here are a few projects I'm proud of:

+- 🍿 PopcornPick – Movie Recommendation Web App
+  A full-stack movie discovery platform that uses semantic embeddings and FAISS vector search to recommend similar films.
+Features user authentication, watchlists, ratings, and a modern React +    TypeScript UI, deployed with FastAPI and PostgreSQL on Render.

 - 🔁 **[Automated File Organizer Monitor](https://github.com/talinbansal/Automated-File-Organizer-Monitor)**
   A Python desktop utility that auto-sorts files based on type and folder rules.
 This is ideal for productivity junkies.